Bob Barnetson, PhD

 I joined Athabasca University in 2007.
 I spent the 10 previous years working for a trade union, the Alberta Labour Relations Board, the Alberta Workers’ Compensation Board and Alberta Employment and Immigration.
 In 2013, I was a Research Fellow at the Alberta Workers' Health Centre.

-My research centres on the political economy of workplace injury as well as child, farm and migrant workers.
+My research centres on the political economy of workplace injury and labour relations.
 I normally teach courses about human resource management, labour-market training, and workplace injury.
 Previously, my teaching was more focused on labour relations, employment law and trade unionism.
 At present, I am teaching IDRL 308 (Occupational Health and Safety).

-I’m also an active trade unionist, having been involved in salary negotiations for the faculty association in 2008, 2009, 2010, 2012 and 2013 and serving as vice-president in 2010/11.
-Most of my recent union work has focused on grievances and appeals and I'm also the chair of the association's job action and strike committee.
+I’m also an active trade unionist, having been involved in seven rounds of negotiations for the faculty association and serving as vice-president in 2010/11.
+Most of my recent union work focused on grievances and appeals and strike preparation.

 I reside in Edmonton, Alberta with my wife and daughter.
 Like most AU faculty, I work from home with only occasional trips to the mothership.